While growing up, were you ever told that you should not over-salt your food? We’ve all heard that one!

 Also known as the pink salt, the Himalayan salt is sourced by hand from the foothills of the Himalayan Mountains.
 More than 300 million years ago, an ancient ocean existed where the Himalayan Mountains are present today.

 The ocean dried up and left a massive mineral-rich salt deposit in its wake that was buried deep underground by natural forces and created a mountain range.
 The rising mountains sealed off the Himalayan salt crystals from outside contamination, chemical, and pollutants.
 Thus, maintaining the pristine quality and purity of the salt.

-This pure salt finds its origin in Khewra salt mine which is the largest source of Himalayan salt in the world.
+This pure salt finds its origin in the Khewra salt mine, the largest source of Himalayan salt.
 Khewra salt mine is also the second-largest salt mine on the planet.
 The mine is located in Khewra, Punjab region of Pakistan.
 It is located within a mineral-rich mountain that extends for more than 200 km.

 Gourmet chefs love Himalayan salt due to its vibrant hue and soft taste.
 It does not have any bitter aftertaste that we find in other salts.

-Apart from its uses in culinary, Himalayan pink salt is also available in the form of many different products that are very beneficial and useful in daily life.
+Apart from its uses in culinary, Himalayan pink salt is also available in the form of many different products that are beneficial in daily life.
 These include decorative salt lamps, candle holders, salt bricks, cooking blocks, salt inhalers, and neti pots.

 Kosher Salt vs. Himalayan Salt: Which Salt To Use?

-Both the salts have the same primary use: to season food.
-Kosher salt is great for curing meats while Himalayan pink salt is overall much healthier choice due to 84 trace minerals and a soft, mild taste.
+Both the salts have the same primary use: seasoning food.
+Kosher salt is great for curing meats while Himalayan pink salt is overall a much healthier choice due to 84 trace minerals and a soft, mild taste.
 For general use, Himalayan salt is highly recommended.